Call to book01904 521 936

 About the tour

-Embark upon an unforgettable adventure that showcases the best of Australia's spectacular natural wonders, from the kaleidoscopic hues of the Great Barrier Reef to the fiery orange of Uluru.
-Discover Australia's remote landscapes in style and enjoy time in Melbourne and Sydney to complete this holiday of a lifetime.
+Take an epic rail adventure and experience Australia's stunning natural wonders, from tropical Cairns and the kaleidoscopic hues of the Great Barrier Reef to the burnished red tones of Uluru.
+Explore Adelaide and its acclaimed wine region and enjoy time in Melbourne and Sydney to complete this holiday of a lifetime.

 What’s included